 Banana peppers take about 70 to 75 days to reach their mature size from the time they germinate.
-Cultural conditions can affect the length of the growing season.
-Cool weather, less-than-optimum soil and drought stress can all slow growth so it takes longer for the peppers to mature.
+Looking at the calendar and having a general date for maturity helps you know when you start checking your peppers.
 Use the average days to maturity as a guideline for when to begin checking your peppers for ripeness, because some peppers may also mature more quickly while others on the same plant may need more time.

-Hot Banana Types
+Hot Banana Pepper Types

 Hot banana peppers reach about 6 inches long and 1 1/2 inches wide at maturity.
-Harvest at any time after the peppers turn yellow and they snap easily from the stem.
+Harvest at any time after the peppers turn yellow and snap easily from the stem.
 The flavor is milder at the yellow stage.
 The peppers develop more heat as they mature to red.
 If you dry peppers after harvest, pick them once they turn bright red.
 Yellow peppers are more suitable for fresh use or pickling.

-Sweet Banana Types
+Sweet Banana Pepper Types

-For sweet banana peppers, wipe a pair of shears with a cloth soaked in rubbing alcohol to disinfect them.
+For sweet banana peppers, wipe a pair of pruning shears with a cloth soaked in rubbing alcohol to disinfect them.
 Cut through the stem, leaving 1/4 to 1/2 inch of the stem attached to the fruit.
 Check the plants daily after they begin to ripen, because the peppers will develop at different rates and the plants will continue to flower and set new fruits.